onqtam/headjack/src/competition.md

 headjack is an exercise in minimalism

 > "Computer scientists, faced with the challenge of scaling, tend to fall back on a hierarchical scheme." - [source](https://twitter.com/gordonbrander/status/1127699384102080514)

+> "We can solve any problem by introducing an extra level of indirection." - [The fundamental theorem of software engineering (FTSE) by Andrew Koenig](https://en.wikipedia.org/wiki/Fundamental_theorem_of_software_engineering)

+in entity resolution (if records from different data sources represent the same entity) consistency & latency are key, and so is brevity/compactness

 timestamped events?